simonewebdesign/simonewebdesign/source/about/index.markdown

 <blockquote>

 <p>I believe programming is art.
-We're all artists while we craft code, and we're all constantly in search of perfection.</p>
+We're all artists while we craft code, constantly in search of perfection.</p>

 <p>My coding style is calm and thoughtful.
 I love to contemplate my code, and I enjoy reading other programmers' code.</p>